 How it works

-Flip the script completely!
+Completely turn the tables!
 In this exercise, the participant should completely put themselves in your shoes as a trainer: What would be an exciting exercise for the current topic?
-How could participants meaningfully apply what they’ve learned in everyday life?
+How could the participants apply what they have learned meaningfully in everyday life?

-Important: You don’t need to prepare much for this, but the timing is crucial!
-Especially towards the end of the training, you can use this exercise to bring your participants a bit out of their comfort zone.
-At the same time, you can check their learning progress and understanding of the respective topic.
+Important: You don’t need to prepare much, but the right timing is crucial!
+Especially towards the end of the training, you can push your participants out of their comfort zone with this exercise.
+At the same time, you can use it to check the learning progress of your participants and their understanding of the respective topic.

 This is what the exercise looks like in the online course with blink.it:

-Cooperative exercise in online learning: Suggest me an exercise.
+Cooperative exercise in online learning: Suggest an exercise to me.
 Presented in the blink.it learning platform.

 Effect

-Putting yourself in the trainer’s shoes means a good piece of self-reflection: How far have I come as a participant, and how can I ensure that what I’ve learned is also solidified in the long term?
-With “Suggest me an exercise,” you can reach individual participants who may have pedagogical skills themselves and can contribute good ideas.
+Putting oneself in the trainer's shoes involves a good deal of self-reflection: How far have I come as a participant, and how could I ensure that what I have learned is solidified in the long term?
+With "Suggest an exercise to me," you can reach individual participants who may have pedagogical skills themselves and bring good ideas.

 From theory to practice: Put the best ideas into action!
-For example, you can present the top three ideas and let participants choose one that they should complete by the next meeting / by a certain time.
+For example, you can present the top three ideas and have the participants choose one that they should complete by the next meeting / by a specific time.

-With these three exercises from our rocket pack, you achieve a varied and simultaneously effective cooperative learning experience for your participants in online learning.
+With these three exercises from our rocket pack, you achieve a varied and at the same time effective cooperative learning experience for your participants in online learning.
 Just give it a try!